rabaixo/cashRegister/README.md

 =======

 # Introduction
 This package simulates a store cash register.
-Its main functions are: to scan the elements of the products in the store and return the total cost and delete one element or more registred and return the update total cost.
-The items can be scanned or deleted in any order.
+Its main functions are: to scan the elements of the products in the store and return the total cost and also the option to delete if we want to eliminate one o more of the elements that we have already scanned.
 The three products of the store are the following:

 1. CODE: VOUCHER, NAME: Gift Card, PRICE: 5.00€